inthepocket/legal.coveredapp.org/TC/en.md

 **First and foremost, what is the SymMapp?**

--   Ghent University and In The Pocket have joined forces to create an App amidst the current corona crisis.
-With the help of this App and with your help, in particular, we can map the spread of the virus.
-This will help us to be more focused in the fight against COVID-19.
+-   SymMapp is part of a research project conducted by the University of Ghent and University of Hasselt.
+The app is part of a Citizen Science approach, where the reserach hope with the help of this App and with especially your help, in particular, to conduct research on the potential of collecting subjective health symptoms in order to map spread patterns that might be an indication of COVID-19.
+Users will keep a daily log where they register whether they believe to experience any symptoms or not.
+By collecting the data, the research project aims to predict outbreaks and spread patterns of COVID-19.
+This is done in a completely anonymized way, respecting the complete privacy of the user (more information under 7.
+'Confidentiality and theoretical anonymity').

 **When can you use the App?**